GitHub Time Tracking in One Click

 3. Edit time entry, if necessary

 A time entry with an external task can be edited.
-You can edit the name of the task, project, and labels without losing a link to the GitHub issue.
+You can edit the name of the task, change a project and labels without losing a link to the GitHub issue.

 To disassociate the task from the GitHub issue, click the cross icon next to the task name in the bottom right corner of the time entry editor.

 Reports show the time from different external systems, as well as the time entered manually in TMetric.